123job-Group/laravel-slow-query/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/vormkracht10/laravel-slow-query.svg?style=flat-square)](https://packagist.org/packages/vormkracht10/laravel-slow-query)

 Whenever a query runs slowly in your Laravel app, you probably would like to know about it.
-That's why we created this simple but effective package, to notify and log all the queries that should be optimized within your Laravel app.
+That's why we created this simple but effective package, to notify and log all the queries that needs some care within your Laravel app.

 ## Installation